 The “Internet of Health Things:” Privacy and Security Issues in an Interconnected World

 Not so long ago, the specter of so much data, in so many places and about so many people, might have been unwelcome, if not unreal.
-At the current rate of expansion, it may not be long before interacting with the IoT is as commonplace as tying your shoes.
-The United States Supreme Court recently noted that digital devices and media, "[w]ith all they contain and all they reveal … hold for many Americans 'the privacies of life.’"
+Now, it may not be long before interacting with the IoT is as commonplace as tying your shoes.
+The United States Supreme Court recently noted that digital devices and media, "[w]ith all they contain and all they reveal … hold for many Americans 'the privacies of life.'"
 Riley v.
 California

 860 N.E.2d 686, 698 (Minn.
 2015).

 The IoT is expanding in health care at an accelerated pace, and includes a growing variety of consumer-facing devices.
 Health and fitness trackers, connected medical devices, mobile medical device applications, and smart clothing amount to what Forbes

 and MarketResearch.com estimate will be a $117B market by 2020.
 It is easy to see the benefits of the "Internet of Health Things" ("IoHT"): individuals can participate more actively in their health and health care, providers have additional sources of patient data, and everyone enjoys the ease and immediacy of information.
 But with these boons come burdens, in the form of unique privacy and security concerns that traditional health information channels do not fully address.